engenegr/plugin-hosted-channels/README.md

 6. Run `eclair-node-<version>-<commit_id>/bin/eclair-node.sh 'hc-assembly-0.2.jar' 'eclair-alarmbot.jar'`.

 ---

+### How is AlarmBot used

 AlarmBot plugin is especially important when you have Client hosted channels and Host is stalling a resolution of your incoming payment.
-This is an adversarial situation where you need to take certain actions within a timeframe to timestamp Host's obligations regarding a stalling payment, and it's important to be notified about this in time.
+This is an adversarial situation where you need to take certain actions within a certain timeframe to timestamp Host's obligations regarding a stalling payment, and it's important to be notified about this in time.